Major festivals in Japan

 The people in Mikuni town have enthusiasm about creation of the big and dignified dolls.

-Konomiya Hadaka Festival (Aichi Pref., Mid-February) is the annual festival of Konomiya shrine in Inazawa city.
+Konomiya Hadaka Festival is the annual festival of Konomiya shrine in Inazawa city near Nagoya city.

-A sacred man is selected from the candidates and he becomes a man who accept the misfortunes.
+A sacred man is selected and he becomes a naked god who removes the misfortunes.

-All men try to touch the sacred man to drive away their unlucky, so the crowd becomes very exciting.
+All men try to touch the sacred god to drive away their misfortunes, so the big crowd becomes very exciting and they jostle each other.

-After about an hour, the mobbed sacred man is pulled into the shrine at last.
+After about an hour, the mobbed sacred god accepting many misfortunes is pulled into the shrine at last.

-The misfortunes of all men have been removed by the sacred man and the shrine.
+The misfortunes of all men have been removed by the sacred god and the shrine.

 Thirteen Dashi (floats) parade throughout the city.